Rajpratik71/zfs_wiki/OpenZFS-Patches.md

 **Pick a patch.**  Consult the [[OpenZFS tracking]] page and select a patch which has not yet been applied.
 For your first patch you will want to select a small patch to familiarize yourself with the process.
 For the purposes of this example [OpenZFS 5669][openzfs-5669] is used.

 **Create a new branch.**  It is important to create a new branch for every commit you port to ZFS on Linux.
 This will allow you to easily submit your work as a GitHub pull request and it makes it possible to work on multiple OpenZFS changes concurrently.
-All development branches need to be based off of the zfs master branch and it's helpful to name the branches after the issue your working on.
+All development branches need to be based off of the zfs master branch and it's helpful to name the branches after the issue you're working on.

 ```
 $ git checkout -b openzfs-5669 master
 ```

 **Generate a patch.**  One of the first things you'll notice about the ZFS on Linux repository is that it is laid out differently than the OpenZFS repository.
-Organizationally it is much flatter, this is possible because it only contains the code for OpenZFS.
-That means in order to apply a patch from OpenZFS the path names  in the patch must be changed.
-A script located in the top level scripts directory has been provided to perform this translation, and the git format-patch command can be used to generate the patch.
+Organizationally it is much flatter, this is possible because it only contains the code for OpenZFS not an entire OS.
+That means that in order to apply a patch from OpenZFS the path names in the patch must be changed.
+A script called zfs2zol-patch.sed has been provided to perform this translation.
+Use the `git format-patch` command and this script to generate a patch.

 ```
 $ git format-patch --stdout c423721^..c423721 | ./scripts/zfs2zol-patch.sed >openzfs-5669.diff
 ```

 **Apply the patch.**  In many cases the generated patch will apply cleanly to the repository.
 However, it's important to keep in mind the zfs2zol-patch.sed script only translates the paths.
 There are often additional reasons why a patch might not apply.
 In some cases hunks of the patch may not be applicable to Linux and should be dropped.
 In other cases a patch may depend on other changes which must be applied first.
 The changes may also conflict with Linux specific modifications.
-In all of these cases the patch may need to be manually modified so it applies cleanly while preserving the original intent of the change.
+In all of these cases the patch will need to be manually modified to apply cleanly while preserving the its original intent.

 ```
 $ git am ./openzfs-5669.diff